 Also Read: Low Glycemic Index Fruits for Diabetic People

-Jamun has been used for its medicinal properties in Ayurveda.
+Jamun (Java plum) has been used for its medicinal properties in Ayurveda.
 Different parts of this tree are used for different ailments.
 It is best to consult an ayurveda doctor and understand the form, dosage and duration of jamun extracts that can be helpful based on your health condition.
 People with ongoing medicines and conditions like diabetes, liver disease, etc, should speak to their doctor before trying any ayurvedic or herbal remedy.

 Also Read: Lychee: Uses, Benefits, Side Effects and More By Dr. Rajeev Singh